^

 • timely treatment of injuries and sprains.

-Prognosis of hygroma in the child
+Prognosis of hygroma in a child

 You are reporting a typo in the following text: